The Board of Directors

 At the end of 2005, he managed the merging of two “Grandes Écoles”, Supaéro and Ensica that gave birth to ISAE-Supaéro, a world leader in aerospace engineering higher education.
 He was appointed Deputy Director of ISAE-Supaéro in 2007.
 François Bouchet was made Lieutenant-General (Armament Corps) on January, 1st, 2017.
 He was decorated with the awards of the “Ordre National du Mérite” and “ Légion d’Honneur”.

-This post is appointed by decree of the Minister of Defense, through nomination by the President of the Board of Directors, upon recommendation of the Board.
+This position is appointed by decree of the Minister of Defense, through nomination by the President of the Board of Directors, upon recommendation of the Board.